Towards a minimal example of quantum nonlocality without inputs: Introduction

 Here we report on several examples of quantum nonlocality in the triangle network with output cardinalities $3-3-3$ and $3-3-2$.
 These examples are constructed from coarse-graining of previous known examples.
-We provide analytic proofs of the nonlocality of these behaviours, and study their robustness to noise via numerical methods based on neural networks \cite{krivachy_neural_2020}.
+We provide analytic proofs of the nonlocality of these behaviors, and study their robustness to noise via numerical methods based on neural networks \cite{krivachy_neural_2020}.
 In particular, to prove the nonlocality of the $3-3-3$ example we derive a rigidity result for network local models that we call Parity Token Counting.
+We believe this is of independent interest, as it represents the minimal example (with cardinalities $2-2-2$) of rigidity of a classical distribution.
 Finally, we discuss the prospects of finding an example of quantum nonlocality in the simplest triangle network with binary outputs.